Bayesian Analysis in Cosmology

 |Documentation:||Documentation at Readthedocs|

-cobaya (COde for BAYesian Analysis; Guinea Pig, in Spanish) is a framework for sampling and statistical modelling: it allows you to explore any prior or posterior using a range of Monte Carlo samplers (including the advanced MCMC sampler from CosmoMC, and the advanced nested sampler PolyChord).
+Cobaya (code for bayesian analysis, and Spanish for Guinea Pig) is a framework for sampling and statistical modelling: it allows you to explore an arbitrary prior or posterior using a range of Monte Carlo samplers (including the advanced MCMC sampler from CosmoMC, and the advanced nested sampler PolyChord).
 The results of the sampling can be analysed with GetDist.
+It supports MPI parallelization (and very soon HPC containerization with Docker/Shifter and Singularity).

 Its authors are Jesus Torrado and Antony Lewis.
-Some ideas and modules have been adapted from Monte Python, by Julien Lesgourgues and Benjamin Audren (in particular, the interface to the Planck 2015 likelihoods).
+Some ideas and pieces of code have been adapted from other codes (e.g CosmoMC by Antony Lewis and contributors, and Monte Python, by Julien Lesgourgues and Benjamin Audren).

-cobaya has an overhead ~0.5ms per posterior evaluation, which makes it suitable for most cosmological applications (CAMB and CLASS take seconds to run), but not necessarily for more general statistical applications, if the evaluation time per pdf involved is of that order or smaller.
+The overhead per posterior evaluation is < 0.1 ms / dimension per posterior evaluation (mostly due to evaluating scipy.stats logpdf’s in the prior), which makes it suitable for most cosmological applications (CAMB and CLASS take seconds to run), but not necessarily for more general statistical applications, if the evaluation time per pdf involved is of that order or smaller.

 How to cite us

-As of this version, there is no scientific publication yet associated to this software, so simply mention its GitHub repository (see above).
+As of this version, there is no scientific publication yet associated to this software, so simply mention its GitHub repository.

-To appropriately cite the modules (samplers, theory codes, likelihoods) that you have used, simply run the script cobaya-citation with your input file(s) as argument(s), and you will get bibtex references and a short suggested text snippet for each module mentioned in your input file.
+To appropriately cite the modules (samplers, theory codes, likelihoods) that you have used, simply run the script cobaya-bib with your input file(s) as argument(s), and you will get bibtex references and a short suggested text snippet for each module mentioned in your input file.
+You can find a usage example here.